MicrosoftDocs/windows-dev-docs/windows-apps-src/enterprise/customer-database-tutorial.md

 ## Part 4: Edit customers

-You can edit the entries in the data grid, but you need to ensure that any changes you make in the UI are also made to your collection of customers in the code-behind.
+You can edit the entries in the data grid by double-clicking them, but you need to ensure that any changes you make in the UI are also made to your collection of customers in the code-behind.
 This means you'll have to implement two-way data binding.
 If you want more information about this, check out our [introduction to data binding](../get-started/display-customers-in-list-learning-track.md).

 1. First, declare that **ViewModels\CustomerListPageViewModel.cs** implements the **INotifyPropertyChanged** interface: